brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 <img src="/assets/images/form-example.png" alt="Form Example" style="max-width: 720px;" />

 Not very nice right?
-By adding validations to your model you can prevent wrong data to be written to your database and at the same time improve the experience of your customer.
+By adding validations to your model you can prevent wrong data from being written to your database and at the same time improve the experience of your customer.

 Here you can also be more expressive, for example: